dmx-systems/dmx-documentation/docs/tutorial.rst

 The association will be created and a rectangle appears.
 These are the :ref:`in-map details <user-in-map-details>` of the newly created association.
 They tell you that this is association is of type "Association" which is the most generic form of association in DMX.
-Click somewhere onto the topicmap to close the in-map details of the association.
+Click somewhere onto the Topicmap to close the in-map details of the association.

 ****************************************************
 A glimpse into Personal Information Management (PIM)